emmett-framework/emmett/docs/dal.md

 ```
 and you're done.

-As you observed, `modelmethod` decorator requires that your method accepts `db` and `entity` as first parameters.
-In fact, these methods are available on the class, and you don't have the `self` access to the instance.
-But weppy automatically provides you a shortcut to the database and the table with these parameters.
+As you observed, you can just use the standard `classmethod` decorator of the python language.

 > **Note:**
 > Accessing `Model.method()` refers to the model itself, while `db.Model.attribute` refers to the table instance you created with your model.